The 8 best garden loppers for your garden in 2026 – as tested by our reviews experts

 - Heavy

-There’s a five stage spring-ratchet mechanism on these Burgon and Ball loppers which feature a carbon-steel, non-stick blade with a chrome-plated anvil.
-While heavy, the tool cuts well through tough wood and the telescopic handles extend 72-104cm.
+These Burgon & Ball loppers feature a five-stage spring-ratchet mechanism and a carbon-steel, non-stick blade with a chrome-plated anvil.
+While heavy, the tool cuts well through tough wood, and the telescopic handles extend to 72-104cm.
 The loppers are guaranteed for 10 years.

 How to choose the best garden loppers

-Loppers are ideal for tougher pruning jobs later on in the year and there are a wide range of choices available.
+Loppers are ideal for tougher pruning jobs later in the year, and there's a wide range of choices available.
 In this guide, we go through some of the different models of loppers and the various features they offer, so you can understand which type might work for you.

 What are loppers used for?

-Loppers are essentially a pair of large, long handled secateurs, capable of taking on stems which would be too thick for even your very best secateurs.
+Loppers are essentially a pair of large, long-handled secateurs capable of taking on stems that would be too thick for even your very best secateurs.
 Ideal for the autumn and winter pruning period, loppers are designed to cut branches up to around 50mm thick.
 The tool features long, even telescopic handles, which are operated with both hands to tackle stubborn growth.

 What are bypass loppers?

 Bypass loppers have two blades that operate in a scissor action to slice cleanly through stems and wood.
 They are best for all general pruning of green stems and thicker live branches.
-They often have a slightly narrower cutting width, of up to 45cm, than anvil loppers.
+They often have a slightly narrower cutting width than anvil loppers, of up to 45mm.

 What are anvil loppers?

 Anvil loppers feature a single blade closing onto a flat base, operating in a similar way to a knife cutting on a chopping board.
-There may also be a mechanism in the head of the loppers, which could be a ratchet, compound-action or geared mechanism which will help them cut more powerfully and with less effort from you.
+There may also be a mechanism in the head of the loppers.
+This could be a ratchet, compound-action or geared mechanism that helps them cut more powerfully and with less effort from you.
 A ratchet cuts in multiple steps, while geared and compound action provide more leverage to a single cut.
-Anvil loppers are the toughest type of garden loppers and will particularly suit any jobs which involve clearing a lot of dense, dead wood.
-Lopper blades are usually made from steel or carbon-steel and can have a protective or non stick coating to increase durability.
+Anvil loppers are the toughest type of garden loppers and particularly suit any jobs which involve clearing a lot of dense, dead wood.
+Lopper blades are usually made from steel or carbon steel and can have a protective or non-stick coating to increase durability.

 What are extendable loppers used for?

-There are many long handled loppers which can help you reach further or higher up branches, but some are extendable, with telescopic handles.
+There are many long-handled loppers that help you reach further or higher up branches, but some are extendable, with telescopic handles.
 Being able to adjust and extend loppers means you can increase your leverage and cover more areas of your garden.
 The adjustable nature of telescopic tree loppers means you can alter the length for your needs, rather than being left with excessively long handles while you complete jobs within easier reach.
-Many of these long reach loppers with telescopic handles have an additional cutting mechanism which should help make slicing through tough wood a less strenuous job.
-There will often be other handy features on loppers, extendable or otherwise.
-These include grips over the handles for added comfort or ‘bumpers’, which soften the impact of each cut by preventing the two handles from banging together.
+Many of these long-reach loppers with telescopic handles have an additional cutting mechanism that should help make slicing through tough wood a less strenuous job.
+There are often other handy features on loppers, extendable or otherwise.
+These include grips over the handles for added comfort or ‘bumpers’ that soften the impact of each cut by preventing the two handles from banging together.

 How we tested loppers